sebastian-neubauer-by/sebastian-neubauer-by.github.io/docs/workshop-walkthrough.md

         ]
 ```
 Not exactly intuitive, right?
 And maybe I did a tiny bug in this expression...
-So insert it in our contidion inside the loop and debug!
+So insert it in our condition inside the loop and debug!

 ??? warning "You tried very hard, I know..."
     ``` json